A fairy tale Orient Express

 Murder on the Orient Express

 Two years after the Istanbul Train, Agatha Christie’s famous Murder on the Orient Express, described as the best detective novel of all time, came.
 Agatha Christie was also a regular on our train.
-Her husband, Colonel Archibald Christie, whom he was married to at the time, worked for the British intelligentsia for many years, travelled to the Middle East a lot due to this duty, and Agatha accompanied him.
+Her husband, Colonel Archibald Christie, with whom he was married at the time, worked for the British intelligentsia for many years, travelled to the Middle East a lot due to this duty, and Agatha accompanied him.
 Thus, she could use many of the conspiracies she witnessed in his fiction.
 The novel, filmed in 1974, has been shot as a movie many times.

 James Bond: From Russia, With Love

 Of course, other novels have also been written.
 Published in 1937, Cecil Roberts’ Victoria Four-Thirty got its name from the train departure time that provides transportation to the Orient Express by connecting the ferry.
-Dutch writer A. Den Doolard published a historical novel called Orient Express with Macedonian background in the same years.
+Dutch writer A. Den Doolard published a historical novel called Orient Express with a Macedonian background in the same years.

 Lawrence Durrell, famous for the Alexandria Quartet, is one of those who cannot resist the charm of our train.
 He stopped by our train in his humorous book Esprit de Corps- Sketches from Diplomatic Life, which he wrote based on the memories of a diplomat friend.
-Eric Ambler, whom his contemporary Graham Greene described as “our best thriller writer without question”, also got his share of the brilliance of the Orient Express.
-The thriller novel The Mask of Dimitrios, which he wrote, started with the fire that broke out during the liberation of Izmir and passed through the train, reaching all the way to the Balkans and Paris.
+Eric Ambler, who his contemporary Graham Greene described as “our best thriller writer without question”, also got his share of the brilliance of the Orient Express.
+The thriller novel The Mask of Dimitrios, which he wrote, started with the fire that broke out during the liberation of Izmir and passed through the train, reaching the Balkans and Paris.

 Alfred Hitchcock: The Lady Vanishes